Menu

 “What’s the matter, Angie?” she’d say, a shade reproachful when she saw my face, nose wrinkling, seduced by the perfume, the translucent pearl of chopped onion.
 “Didn’t you get nothin’ to eat at school?”

 My gaze travels upward to what used to be Lily’s bedroom window; it’s surrounded by a baroque pastiche of sooty mauve slate tiles.
-Each corrugated segment of roof is partitioned from the next by a slope-descending row of bricks.
-A drainpipe plumbs straight downward from the eaves, incongruously elegant, while, splashing up the brick façade, is a flat gleaming cataract of moss; an exotic weed, rooted reckless between the cracks, offers up its marguerite blossom to the world.
+The massive corrugated roof is partitioned by each sloping row of bricks.
+Below the eaves, a drainpipe plumbs straight downward, incongruously elegant.
+And splashing up the brick façade is a flat gleaming cataract of moss; an exotic weed, rooted reckless between the cracks, offers up its marguerite blossom to the world.

 PRINCE CHAMELEON PRESS